 Ceramic pads are generally best for street driving, as they combine durability, grip, and resistance to brake fade.

 Ceramic brake pads are also very quiet and produce less dust than the OEM pads.
+For more info on this topic, read our guide on the best G35 brake pads.

 Ceramic brake pads are best combined with aftermarket slotted or cross-drilled brake rotors, or a combination of both.
 Aftermarket rotors will not improve stopping power, but they will improve the life of the brake pads.